Troubleshooting Guide¶

 which cov-loupe

-cov-loupe version
+cov-loupe --version

 # Test basic functionality